Jump to content

 If you're travelling by bike, you need to have covered at least 200km to get your pilgrimage certificate and you need to start your trip from Ponferrada.

-The coastal version of the Portugisiske Camino
+The coastal version of the Portuguese Camino

 is an incredibly beautiful alternative to the traditional Camino Frances.
 With the Atlantic Ocean as your companion, this route starts in Porto (itself a UNESCO-listed city) and takes you through charming fishing villages in northern Portugal, such as Viana do Castello and Vila Praia de Ancora before crossing the Minho River to A Guarda in Spanish Galicia.